craftcms/commerce-stripe/README.md

 We advise using the Stripe CLI in development to test webhooks.
 See [Testing Webhooks](https://stripe.com/docs/webhooks/test) for more information.

-## Payment Process Changes
+## Payment Form Changes in 4.0

-In the previous version of this plugin, we relied on a directly submitted `paymentMethodId` parameter to the Commerce `commerce/payments/pay` form action to make payment.
+Previously the `gateway.getPaymentFormHtml()` method output a basic credit card stripe form to generate a payment method ID on the client side and submitted that ID to the `commerce/payments/pay` action.

-This continues to work for backwards compatibility but the new payment form HTML.
+This continues to work for backwards compatibility, so if you had a custom stripe payment form that will continue to work.

-A new payment method can still be created prior to checkout using Stripe’s front-end JavaScript API manully, but we now advise using the built in payment form HTML.
+Now the `gateway.getPaymentFormHtml()` outputs a payment elements form that supports all payment methods in addition to just credit cards.
+It does this by first submitting an automatic request to `commerce/payments/pay` (without a payment method), which creates a transaction with a redirect status and returns a reference to the generated payment intent and client secret.

+This allows the new form to support all payment methods, including Apple Pay and Google Pay, which require a payment intent to be created.

+Details on how to configure the new payment form are below.

 ## Configuration Settings